alexconerly/Credit_Risk_Analysis/README.md

 ## Summary

 After all six tests were implemented to compare the resulting metric scores of each technique, all of the models appeared to produce accuracy scores between 54% and 79%, extremely low precision from 1-9%, and sensitivity scores ranging from 63-76%.
 From this, we can certainly see that each of the models lacked suitable precision scores for predicting high risk loans.
 That said, many of the parameters for these machine learning models were set to defaults and further adjustments could be made to fine-tune the hyperparamters to make the most of these models.
-In any case, for the purposes of this study, these models appeared to lack the robustness needed for reliably predicting high risk loans.
+However, for the purposes of this study, these models appeared to lack the robustness needed for reliably predicting high risk loans.